-The tackle and equipment needed to fish at sea can be very specific.
+Tackle: The tackle and equipment needed to fish at sea can be very specific.
 Boat rods and reels must, for example, be able to cope with very large fish in deep water.
 Likewise beach fishing rods may require casting distances in excess of 150 meters.
 Generally, sea angling equipment tends to be tougher, more resilient to corrosion and more powerful than other forms of fishing tackle.
-However, there are also circumstances where coarse and game fishing tackle may be used, such as when fishing for mullet, bass or flatfish like dabs and flunder.
-A club, coach or local tackle dealer can advise you on the equipment needed for the type of fishing you wish to do.
+However, there are also circumstances where coarse and game fishing tackle can be used, such as when light lure fishing or fishing for mullet, bass or flatfish like dabs and flounder.

 As with any other form of angling watercraft (or understanding the marine environment) can have a dramatic effect on your success – arguably even more so with sea angling.
 To many this watercraft and developing an understanding of the natural environment and its interactions, is one of the great pleasures of angling.

 Many different factors affect the presence and movement of sea fish.
 Understanding the influence of the main ones listed below is essential to being a successful sea angler.